 7.5 Evaluations for KI#5

-For KI#5, the solution #7, #8, #14, #15, solution x (from S2-2205653) and solution y (from S2-2206856) are related and have the following common and different designs:
+For KI#5, the solution #7, #8, #14, #15, solution #18and solution #19are related and have the following common and different designs:

-- Solution#7 (as updated at SA2#152) proposed that the LMF executes a TRP information procedure and gather information on which TRP is mobile when a MBSR is integrated in any RAN node (including at full migration time if applicable). this means that OAM ensures the LMF gathers the info it needs ahead of positioning procedure. then, when the LMF triggers a positioning event towards a RAN node, the LMF that one or more of the cells involved in UE positioning operation is a MBSR and the corresponding GPSI (with the serving cell ID) of the MBSR.
+- Solution#7 (as updated at SA2#152) proposed that the LMF executes a TRP information procedure and gather information on which TRP is mobile when a MBSR is integrated in any RAN node (including at full migration time if applicable). this means that OAM ensures the LMF gathers the info it needs ahead of positioning procedure. then, when the LMF triggers a positioning event towards a RAN node, the LMF determines that one or more of the cells involved in UE positioning operation is a MBSR and the corresponding GPSI (with the serving cell ID) of the MBSR.
 The LMF uses the GPSI of the MBSR to identify the AMF serving the MBSR and trigger the positioning procedures for the MBSR via the AMF serving the MBSR.
 Alternately the LMF, for mobile TRP retrieves the TRP location information from the RAN of the MBSR(s)TRPs by causing the F1-AP to trigger a MO-LR procedure at MBSR IAB-UE (this can avoid contacting the UDM).
 The LMF uses this location together with the measurements data sets for the Target UE to estimate the location of the Target UE and provides the result to the Target UE’s serving AMF.
 The LMF may instruct the MBSR which the UE is accessing and other cells to start PRS broadcasting.
 The Target UE may be instructed to perform DL positioning measurements on the cells and report the measurements back to the LMF.
 The LMF derive from the measurements/cell-ID which measurement data set that belongs to a MBSR.

-The Target UE may also be instructed to perform DL positioning measurements on the cells and report the measurements back to the LMF.
-The LMF derive from the measurements/cell-ID which measurement data set that belongs to a MBSR and this triggers the MBRS TRP positioning.
+The time of positioning measurements for UE and that for MBSR is different, so the accuracy of UE location estimation is affected.
+How to improve the accuracy is not described in this solution.
+In addition, the interaction between LMF and RAN via NRPPa message to trigger a MO-LR procedure at MBSR IAB-UE introduces additional latency.

-- Solution#8 proposed that the MBSR provides its location to the LMF via NRPPa as part of the UL positioning procedure of the UE, and the MBSR may trigger MO-LR to obtain its own position for this purpose; and for DL positioning of the UE, the MBSR provides its UE ID (e.g. GPSI) to LMF, which obtains the MBSR positioning and velocity information via MT-LR procedures.
+- Solution#8 proposed that the MBSR provides its location to the LMF via NRPPa as part of the UL positioning procedure of the UE, and the MBSR may trigger MO-LR to obtain its own position for this purpose; and for DL positioning of the UE, since the LMF learns that the UE connects to MBSR, the LMF triggers the MBSR to provide its IAB-UE ID (e.g. GPSI) to LMF, which obtains the MBSR positioning and velocity information via MT-LR procedures.
 LMF perform calculation of UE location taking into account the MBSR location and velocity information.
+For the DL positioning of the UE, the IAB-UE ID (e.g. GPSI) is obtained by the LMF triggered by UE positioning, which introduces additional latency.
+When multiple UEs accessing the same MBSR need to perform DL positioning, the interaction between LMF and the MBSR via NRPPa message for the purpose of IAB-UE ID retrieval is very redundant.
+In addition, the AMF also provides LMF with a MBSR indication when the AMF determines that the UE connects to MBSR.
+During the UL positioning, the NRPPa message including the MBSR location is sent to LMF without the trigger from LMF.
+Therefore, the MBSR indication from AMF is not necessary for UL positioning.